 The information provided will be treated as confidentially as possible.
 The participant’s name will not be used in any report or communication.
 Confidentiality will be protected by not collecting any identifying information when possible.
 If any identifying information is collected, it will be deleted after data analysis.

-Video recordings will be made of the evaluation phase only.
-The debriefing session will be audio recorded.
-The video recordings will be deleted after a security study is completed.
-The audio recordings will be deleted after their content is transcribed and verified to be accurate.

 Voluntary participation: